Ecommerce Payment Security: 10 Small Business Best Practices

 Discover | Card Identification Number (CID) | 4-digit (front of card) |

-American Express | Card Identification Number (CID) | 4-digit (front of card) |
+American Express | Card Identification Number (CID) | 3-digit (front of card) |

 These codes are used to help verify manually entered credit card information for both in-person and online transactions such as when accepting card payments at the register, on a virtual terminal, or when customers key in their card data on your website.

-Seventeen percent of online shoppers tend to abandon their carts on websites that do not display proof of secured payments.
+Let your customers know that they are protected.
+Nearly 20% of online shoppers tend to abandon their carts on websites that do not display proof of secured payments.
 Include security seals and add notices on the checkout page whenever possible to improve customer confidence.

-6. Ensure a Secure Website Login for Your Customers
+4. Ensure a Secure Website Login for Your Customers

-Hackers can steal your customer’s account (and eventually their credit card information) by targeting their login credentials.
+Hackers can steal your customer’s accounts (and eventually their credit card information) by targeting their login credentials.
 This starts from the moment customers go to your website and enter their login details.
 Hackers can then reset both login and verification information, which can lead to unauthorized transactions.

 In one month alone, Microsoft recorded around 1.2 million accounts being successfully hacked because it did not have simple login security such as multifactor authentication (MFA).